JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 # Final Project 2 Schedule and Logistics

-1. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Final Portfolio materials are due 3 hours prior to your Presentation to me.
+1. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Final Portfolio materials are due 3 hours prior to your Presentation.
 Submit to [Canvas](https://canvas.case.edu/).
-2. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Presentations are on **2018-05-03**, **2018-05-07** and **2018-05-08**, and will be scheduled by 2018-04-19.
-3. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Revisions are due at Noon on **Wednesday 2018-05-09**.
+2. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Revisions are due via **Canvas** at Noon on **Wednesday 2018-05-09**.
 Whether you'll need to revise will be determined at your presentation.

-- All presentations are given in Dr. Love's office on the ground floor of the Wood building, in Room WG-82L.
+3. All presentations are given in Dr. Love's office on the ground floor of the Wood building, in Room WG-82L.
-- Please arrive **10 minutes early** for your presentation, and bring a well-charged laptop.
+4. Please arrive **10 minutes early** for your presentation, and bring a well-charged laptop.
-- Please come in as soon as the person in front of you leaves.
+5. Please come in as soon as the person in front of you leaves.
-- If you have an emergency on the day of your presentation, or if you have a problem meeting at your scheduled time, please email Dr. Love as soon as you can.
+6. If you have an emergency on the day of your presentation, or if you have a problem meeting at your scheduled time, please email Dr. Love as soon as you can.
-- **431-help** will remain available to you until **11 AM on Wednesday 2018-05-09**.
+7. **431-help** will remain available to you until **11 AM on Wednesday 2018-05-09**.
-- Good luck to you all!
+8. Good luck to you all!

 ## 2018-05-01 Tuesday